Vehicle Operator Licenses & Permits

 How long does it take to get a permit?

 The CSLAA of 2004 also directs FAA to make a determination on issuing an experimental permit within 120 days of receiving a complete application.
-The FAA currently has 180 days to make a license determination.

-Reusable and Expendable Launch Vehicle Policy Review and Approval
+Vehicle Operator Policy Review and Approval

 The FAA reviews a license application to determine whether it presents any issues affecting U.S. national security or foreign policy interests, or international obligations of the United States.
 A major element of the policy review is the interagency review of the proposal.
 An interagency review allows government agencies to examine the proposed operation from their unique perspectives.
 The FAA consults with the Department of Defense, the Department of State, and other federal agencies such as the National Aeronautics and Space Administration that are authorized to address national security, foreign policy, or international obligation issues.
+The policy review under part 450 is little changed from that under the legacy requirements.
+Procedures for completing the Policy Review are described in 14 CFR Part 450.41 for Vehicle Operator License.

 An applicant may submit data related to the policy review, safety review, and payload review together as a single package or separately.